DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Methodology

 To address this limitation, we propose the use of a language assistant to generate rich, contextually relevant attribute descriptions for specific classes.
 The language assistant utilizes an advanced large language model (LLM) with a generalized understanding of downstream task entities.
 Drawing inspiration from~\cite{pratt2023does, yi2024leveraging, saha2024improved}, we design a variety of describe-request prompts (DRPs) to guide the language assistant in generating visually relevant attribute descriptions.
-Examples of basic DRPs include: \begin{itemize} \item \texttt{Q: Describe what does a/an [CLS] look like?} \item \texttt{Q: Describe a/an [CLS]'s attribute features.} \item \texttt{Q: Describe a/an [CLS]'s outlook features.} \end{itemize} Additionally, more complex prompts are designed to produce discriminative attribute descriptions, such as: \begin{itemize} \item \texttt{Q: Describe what are some attribute characteristics of [CLS] compared with other [P-CLS], visually.} \item \texttt{Q: Describe what kind of [P-CLS] a/an [CLS] is, visually.} \end{itemize} Here, \texttt{[P-CLS]} refers to the parent class of \texttt{[CLS]}.
-Fine-grained DRPs are also employed for tasks with a known general scope, such as identifying objects within the ``birds" supercategory: \begin{itemize} \item \texttt{Describe a/an [CLS]’s attributes from its beak, eyes, body, belly, tail, wings, breast, etc.} \end{itemize} The DRP-guided general attribute description generation are illustrated in Fig.~\ref{fig:conversation}.
+Examples of basic DRPs include: \begin{itemize} \item \texttt{Q: Describe what does a/an <class~name> look like?} \item \texttt{Q: Describe a/an <class~name>'s attribute features.} \item \texttt{Q: Describe a/an <class~name>'s outlook features.} \end{itemize} Additionally, more complex prompts are designed to produce discriminative attribute descriptions, such as: \begin{itemize} \item \texttt{Q: Describe what are some attribute characteristics of <class~name> compared with other <P-class~name>, visually.} \item \texttt{Q: Describe what kind of <P-class~name> a/an <class~name> is, visually.} \end{itemize} Here, \texttt{<P-class~name>} refers to the parent class of {$<class~name>$}.
+Fine-grained DRPs are also employed for tasks with a known general scope, such as identifying objects within the ``birds" supercategory: \begin{itemize} \item \texttt{Describe a/an <class~name>’s attributes from its beak, eyes, body, belly, tail, wings, breast, etc.} \end{itemize} The DRP-guided general attribute description generation is illustrated in Fig.~\ref{fig:conversation}.
 The language assistant generates \( n_{dsc} \) attribute description candidates (DCs) for the \( k \)-th class of incremental task \( t \), denoted as:

 where \( k \in \{1, 2, \ldots, |C_t|\} \).
 These DCs are then embedded using the textual encoder \( \mathcal{T}(\cdot) \) to produce attribute embedding candidates (ECs):

 Each element of \( \mathbf{EC}_{\{t,k\}} \) has the same dimension as the rudimentary text embedding \( \mathbf{w}_{t,k} \).